sailfishos/docs.sailfishos.org/Support/Help_Articles/Battery_Lifetime/README.md

 * Turn **Bluetooth** and **NFC** off unless you need it on a regular basis (Settings > Bluetooth and Settings > NFC).
 * Turn **Internet sharing** (WLAN hotspot, tethering) off if no more needed.
 * Turn **Location service** off in Settings > Location if you are not using map applications daily.
 Depending on the navigation settings of those apps, the current drain from the battery may grow significantly.
-* Disable Settings > **Android App Support** unless you use your Android apps regularly.
+* Disable Settings > **Android AppSupport** unless you use your Android apps regularly.
 There is more information about this later in this article.
 * Consider turning **mobile data** off if you can be connected to the Internet via WLAN.
 You would still be reachable via phone calls.
 * Check the **network mode** of mobile data.
 By default, your device will search for the fastest network available (4G, 5G), but if speed is not critical to you or you usually use a WLAN network, then consider using a 2G or 3G mobile network instead (Settings > Mobile network > Network mode).
 * Select the **cellular operator** (carrier) with the best network in your area.
 The better the network coverage, the less the phone needs to rely on remote base stations and swap between network generations (4G, 3G, 2G).
 If the operator has a firewall for mobile data then the phone will receive less (unnecessary) incoming data traffic, allowing it to stay in a suspended state longer.